Bert Jansch: Music

 Jansch's musical influences included Big Bill Broonzy and Brownie McGhee, whom he first saw playing at The Howff in 1960 and, much later, claimed that he'd "still be a gardener" if he hadn't encountered McGhee and his music.
 Jansch was also strongly influenced by the British folk music tradition, particularly by Anne Briggs and, to a lesser extent, A.L.
 Lloyd.
 Other influences included jazz (notably Charles Mingus), early music (John Renbourn and Julian Bream) and other contemporary singer-songwriters – especially Clive Palmer.
 The other major influence was Davy Graham who, himself, brought together an eclectic mixture of musical styles.
-Also, in his formative years, Jansch had busked his way through Europe to Morocco, picking up musical ideas and rhythms from many sources.
+Also, in his formative years, Jansch had busked his way through Europe to Morocco, picking up musical ideas and rhythms from multiple sources.
 From these influences, he distilled his own individual guitar style.

 Some of his songs feature a basic Travis picking style of right-hand playing, but these are often distinguished by unusual chord voicings or by chords with added notes.
 An example of this is his song "Needle of Death", which features a simple picking style, though several of the chords are decorated with added ninths.
 Characteristically, the ninths are not the highest note of the chord, but appear in the middle of the arpeggiated finger-picking, creating a "lumpiness" to the sound.

 Another characteristic feature was his ability to hold a chord in the lower strings while bending an upper string—often bending up from a semitone below a chord note.
 These can be heard clearly on songs such as "Reynardine" where the bends are from the diminished fifth to the perfect fifth.
 Jansch often fitted the accompaniment to the natural rhythm of the words of his songs, rather than playing a consistent rhythm throughout.
 This can lead to occasional bars appearing in unusual time signatures.
 For example, his version of the Ewan MacColl song "The First Time Ever I Saw Your Face", unlike most other covers of that song, switches from 4/4 time to 3/4 and 5/4.
 A similar disregard for conventional time signatures is found in several of his collaborative compositions with Pentangle: for instance, "Light Flight" from the Basket of Light album includes sections in 5/8, 7/8 and 6/4 time.